 Some of the key takeaways from the Guide include the following:

-- De-identify data: Ensure that data is de-identified where possible, noting that information will be considered deidentified only in circumstances where there is no reasonable likelihood of re-identification occurring.
+- De-identification of data: Ensure that data is de-identified where possible, noting that information will be considered de-identified only in circumstances where there is no reasonable likelihood of re-identification occurring.
 If information is considered de-identified, it will generally not be subject to the Privacy Act.

 - Collection statements: Ensure collection statements are in place which clearly articulate why diversity information is being sought, how it will be used, and where it will be stored.

 - Privacy Impact Assessments: Conduct a Privacy Impact Assessment ('PIA') as a risk management exercise.
 The purpose of a PIA is to identify privacy risks and to develop strategies to mitigate them.
 As stated in the Guide, 'the greater the data analytics complexity and higher the privacy risk is, the more likely it will be that a comprehensive PIA will be required to determine and manage its impacts'.
 While not mandatory for all organisations subject to the Privacy Act, a PIA would assist with the process of streamlining the collection of diversity data which is certainly considered high risk.

 - Privacy culture: Ensure that there are clear privacy management roles and responsibilities, as well as regular staff training.
 Embedding a culture of privacy compliance is critical to ensuring the adequacy of diversity data collection.

 Dora Luo, Partner at Hunton Andrews Kurth, analyses the relevant requirements for the collection of employee data under the various legal regulations in China.